 Many Chiefs of Staff and other high-ranking executive positions rely on shared documents such as presentations and Excel spreadsheets to track their initiatives and progress towards goals.
 But as we all know, these documents can become lost in the maze of shared file directories, they don’t connect with another nor do they paint the whole picture.

-Ultimately, without a single, focused, goal-driven space dedicated to alignment, strategy-setting and transparency are a challenge.
+Ultimately, without a single, focused, system for tracking goals, strategy-setting and transparency are a challenge.
 And so to build strategic alignment at scale, many Chiefs of Staff turn to dedicated software solutions.

 “Initially, we were managing OKRs using a shared Google document.
 Koan has been key to shifting OKRs from a forgotten spreadsheet to a methodology infused into the organization.
 We are a global company in high-growth mode -- alignment on the outcomes we are trying to drive together is critical.” says Vacasa's Hovey.

-Because without having a single place to manage the company’s goals, the Chief of Staff—and the CEO—lacks the data needed to make solid business decisions.
+Because without having a single place to manage the company’s goals and reflect on progress,the Chief of Staff—and the CEO—lacks the data needed to make solid business decisions.

 How Koan helps Chiefs of Staff